Data Centers in San Luis Potosí

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within San Luis Potosí, as of September 2025.
-Businesses access major cloud providers by establishing private network connections to primary hubs like Querétaro or Mexico City, enabling secure, low-latency links.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within San Luis Potosí as of September 2025.
+Businesses connect to hyperscale clouds like AWS, Google Cloud, and Microsoft Azure through private network extensions or IP transit to facilities in Querétaro or Mexico City.

 Power Analysis

 Power Grid Reliability The power grid supporting San Luis Potosí's industrial zones is well-engineered for manufacturing and logistics operations.
-Data centers in the area benefit from this stable infrastructure, often supplemented with multi-substation support to ensure high levels of uptime.
+Data centers in the area are supported by redundant power feeds from separate substations, ensuring high levels of uptime for critical infrastructure.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in San Luis Potosí are strategically located to support the region's thriving automotive, manufacturing, and logistics industries.
-This proximity enables low-latency connectivity for industrial parks and corporate offices throughout the Bajío corridor.
+Proximity To Key Business Districts Data centers in San Luis Potosí are strategically located near the city's major industrial parks, which are central to Mexico's automotive and manufacturing industries.
+This proximity provides low-latency connectivity essential for smart factory operations, logistics, and supply chain management.

 Natural Disaster Risk

-San Luis Potosí has a moderate overall disaster risk profile, with an INFORM Risk score of 4.9 out of 10, as of September 2025.
-Its inland location shields it from direct coastal threats, making it a viable secondary site for businesses operating in higher-risk coastal areas.
+San Luis Potosí has a moderate overall disaster risk profile, with a composite score of 4.9 out of 10, as of September 2025.
+The risk assessment reflects a much lower exposure than Mexico's coastal regions, making it a viable location for disaster recovery sites.